Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Concluding Remarks

 \section{Concluding Remarks}

-The boundary-layer community almost always utilizes buoyancy-based energy dissipation rate parameterizations for numerical modeling studies.
-Only a few studies \citep[e.g.,][]{grisogono08,rodier17} have explored the possibilities of combining buoyancy-based and shear-based parameterizations.
-In this paper, we demonstrated that shear-based parameterizations are much more appropriate for stable boundary layer flows as long as $Ri_g$ does not exceed 0.2.
-Our DNS-based results are in complete agreement with the theoretical work (supported by numerical results) of Hunt et al.~\cite{hunt88}.
-They concluded: \begin{quote} ``...when the Richardson number is less than half, it is the mean shear ... (rather than the buoyancy forces) which is the dominant factor that determines the spatial velocity correlation functions and hence the length scales which determine the energy dissipation or rate of energy transfer from large to small scales.'' \end{quote} We sincerely hope that our community will begin to appreciate this incredible insight of Hunt and his co-workers in future modeling studies (including large-eddy simulations).
+The boundary-layer community almost always utilizes buoyancy-based energy dissipation rate parametrizations for numerical modelling studies.
+Our DNS-based results suggest that shear-based parametrizations are more appropriate for regions of the stable boundary layer where $Ri_g$ does not exceed 0.2.
+This finding is in complete agreement with the theoretical work (supported by numerical results) of \citeauthor{hunt88}~\cite{hunt88}.
+They concluded: \begin{quote} ``...when the Richardson number is less than half, it is the mean shear ... (rather than the buoyancy forces) which is the dominant factor that determines the spatial velocity correlation functions and hence the length scales which determine the energy dissipation or rate of energy transfer from large to small scales.'' \end{quote} Hunt's hypothesis was recently supported by \citeauthor{mater14}~\cite{mater14}.
+Through rigorous analyses of DNS and laboratory data, they found that the length scale of the overturning motions in the shear-dominated regime scale with $L_H$, whereas, in the buoyancy-dominated region, they scale with $L_b$.
+In addition, by utilizing observations from two well-known boundary layer field campaigns (CASES-99 and Surface Heat Budget of the Arctic Ocean \textemdash SHEBA), \citeauthor{wilson15}~\cite{wilson15} also found that $L_H$ is more correlated with the classical mixing length in comparison with the buoyancy length scale.
+They proposed shear-based eddy-viscosity and eddy-diffusivity parameterizations and showed promising results in an idealized simulation.

-Before closing, we would like to emphasize that the proposed shear-based parameterizations are only applicable away from the surface.
-Near the surface, due to the blocking effect \citep[see][]{hunt88,hunt89}, $L_C$ or $L_H$ cannot be a representative length scale.
-They should be properly combined with an explicit parameterization involving height above ground (e.g., the harmonic mean of $0.4z$ and $L_H$).
+In our future modeling studies (including large-eddy simulations), we intend to combine both the shear-based and buoyancy-based length scale parameterizations in a physically meaningful way.
+Simple interpolation approaches already exist in the literature \citep[e.g.,][]{grisogono08,rodier17}.
+An alternative approach would be to utilize a length scale proposed by \citeauthor{cheng94}~\cite{cheng94} as it seems to capture the traits of both the shear-based and buoyancy-based length scales.
+We are currently exploring these possibilities and others.